Skip to Content

 Final Thoughts

 Most of these tumblers can last a long time with barely any damage.
-The leading cause of leaks is with the lid is not secured to the barrel, or there are particles stuck on the rim of the lid.
+The leading cause of leaks is that the lid is not secured to the barrel, or particles are stuck on the lid’s rim.

 When a barrel or a cover is damaged, your rocks are less likely to come out smooth and polished.
 This all can be fixed with minimal money spent.
 It is essential to treat these tumblers with care.

-The use of a vibratory tumbler is less likely to leak due to its shaking instead then rolling.
-When the rotary tumbler is shaping the rocks, it is using the barrel and grit to make them round.
+Using a vibratory tumbler is less likely to leak due to its shaking instead of rolling.
+When the rotary tumbler shapes the rocks, it uses the barrel and grit to round them.

-The vibratory tumbler forms the rocks by rubbing them against each other and the grit as well.
+The vibratory tumbler forms the rocks by rubbing them against each other and the grit.
 Both machines have the same result of producing smooth, beautiful stones.

-With the popularity skyrocketing, many are using tumblers to create jewelry and home decorations.
+With the popularity skyrocketing, many use tumblers to create jewelry and home decorations.
 Many are using it to produce more money in their pockets.

-You can create things your friends and family will be asking where you purchased them.
-Creating unique pieces can be a conversation starter and provide pride in what you’ve created.
-They are all not inexpensive, primarily if you use smooth rocks as a source of income.
+You can create things your friends and family will ask where you purchased.
+Creating unique pieces can be a conversation starter and provide pride in your creations.
+They are not inexpensive, primarily if you use smooth rocks as a source of income.

-TIP: Even if you are a beginner or a professional, there is always that curiosity about which rocks can be tumbled together.
+TIP: Even if you are a beginner or a professional, you are always curious about which rocks can tumble together.
 Check them out in the article below:

 What Rocks Can Be Tumbled Together: Complete List With Tips